rbaumgarten/xlt-testsuite-documentation/README.md

 ## Examples

-Following are several examples to show case possible parameter and regex handling.
+In the following there are several examples to showcase possible ways for parameter handling and pattern matching strategies for string operations by utilization of regular expressions.

 Remove trailing whitespace (ex: totals shipping)